Flying on American Airlines?

 - Shoulder pads

-Effective June 10, 2011, active U.S. military personnel with ID and dependents traveling with them on orders get the 1st through 4th bags up to 100 lbs/45 kg each free of charge.
+Active U.S. military personnel with ID and dependents traveling with them on orders get the 1st through 5th bags up to 100 lbs/45 kg each free of charge.
 Active U.S. military personnel on personal travel are exempt from 1st and 2nd checked bag fees (overweight/oversize fees may still apply).

 Musical instruments are considered a fragile item.
 Fragile items will be accepted as checked baggage if they are appropriately packaged in a container/case designed for shipping such items.
 Fragile items without appropriate packaging will be accepted upon the execution of a release furnished by US Airways relieving US Airways of liability for loss/damage of checked baggage.